Sahilj11/Learning-notes/Notes/MCA/3rd Sem/Machine learning.md

 **Key Algorithms**:
 - Linear Regression
 - Logistic Regression
     - Decision Trees
 - Support Vector Machines (SVM)
     - Neural Networks

-#### 2. **Unsupervised Learning**

-**Description**: In unsupervised learning, the model is trained on data without explicit labels.
-The goal is to identify patterns, relationships, or structures within the data.
-The model learns to group or organize the data based on similarities or differences.
+### Unsupervised learning
+- Unsupervised learning is the process of training a model to use the structure of a dataset to make decisions successfully without using labels.
+For example, if the same problem of house prediction is considered for the unsupervised learning, the dataset will not contain the furnishing status in the training data.
+Unsupervised learning with unlabelled is used to build a model that is fully input-based.
+When there is an increase in disproportionally rising disorganized unlabelled data, unsupervised learning is used in addition to labelled data.
+- Eg: Imagine placing a mix of different coins on a table and asking to sort them. without explaining any criteria , the child might start grouping by size,color etc.

 **Examples**:
 - **Clustering**: Customer segmentation, grouping similar documents, image segmentation.